Beachlessfawn2/ansible-role-default-gate/README.md

 # Ansible role `default-gate`

-An Ansible role for setting specific interface settings for linux systems.
+An Ansible role for configuring specific interface settings for linux systems.
 Specifically, the responsibilities of this role are to:

 - Set interface protocol
 - Set ip address